 It's easy to talk yourself out of working out.
-Even the best intentions to exercise can be overridden with excuses.
-“I’m too tired,” or "I have to work," or "It's too cold outside."
-What you need is motivation to turn inspiration into perspiration.
+Even when you have the best intentions to exercise, excuses are not hard to find -- “I’m too tired,” or "I have to work," or "It's too cold outside."

-1. Learn to love it. .
-Studies show that people who are externally motivated -- that is, they're working out just to drop 10 pounds or shrink their beer belly into a six-pack -- don't stick with it.
+1. Learn to love it.
+Studies show that people who are externally motivated -- that is, they're working out just to drop 10 pounds or fit into their summer wardrobe -- don't stick with it.
 Those who are internally motivated -- meaning they exercise because they love it -- are the ones who stay in it for the long run.

 Exercise shouldn't be a chore.
-The more enjoyable your workout is, the more likely you are to stick with it.
+The more you enjoy your workout, the more likely you are to make it a habit.
 Don't limit yourself to weight machines and treadmills.
-Try different programs -- like yoga or taekwondo -- until you find ones that are more fun than work.
+Try different programs -- like yoga or tae kwon do -- until you find ones that are more fun than work.

-2. Mix it up.
-Cross-train to keep things interesting and to exercise different muscle groups.
-Switch from the elliptical to the stair climber.
+4. Mix it up.
+Try different types of workouts to keep things interesting and to exercise different muscle groups.
+If the elliptical is usually your thing, try switching to the stair climber.
 Alternate between machines and free weights.
-Don't reinvent your entire routine every week; just shift it around a little.
+You don't have to reinvent your entire routine every week; just shift it around a little.

 5. Don't push yourself too hard.
-There are a few reasons why half of the people who start a new exercise program ditch it within the first year, and one is that they can't keep up with the boot camp pace they've forced on themselves.
+There are a few reasons why half of the people who start a new exercise program ditch it within the first year.
+One is that they can't keep up with the boot-camp pace they've forced on themselves.
 Learn your limits, and know when you've reached them.